• 0

 Cultivating soil

 Digging over the soil for your hedges helps break up compaction, aids drainage and adds air to the soil.
 This enables your newly planted hedges to easily root and establish in the soil.
-You can do this either with a spade and fork turning the over the soil until it’s broken into a suitable tilth (crumbly texture) or with a petrol-powered cultivator.
+You can do this either with a spade and fork turning over the soil until it's broken into a suitable tilth (crumbly texture) or with a petrol-powered cultivator.

 Ensure you cultivate a 60cm wide trench for your plants, this will create a neat boundary for the hedge and allow you to edge the lawn that may adjoin it.
 Remove any rocks or debris and now you're ready for the exciting part, planting the hedges!